-- Truck;
+- Truck:

 - Rail;

 - Multiple modes and mail;

 - Water;

-- Air (includes truck-air);
+- Air (includes truck-air); •

-- Pipeline; and
+- Pipeline; and •

-- Other/unknown
+- Other/unknown •

 From Table 3.6 below it can be seen that trucking accounts for 86 percent of total freight moved by weight, followed by rail at 5 percent, multiple modes and mail at 4 percent and pipelines at 1 percent respectively.
-Except for coal and petroleum products, the other leading tonnage commodities depend heavily on trucking.
-Rail has a dominant share of coal traffic and a significant share of cereal grains traffic4, while petroleum products, especially natural gas, are transported via pipeline.
+Except for coal and petroleum products, the other leading tonnage commodities 86 percent of total freight (by weight) in the depend heavily on trucking.
+Rail has a dominant share of coal traffic and a significant share of cereal grains traffic, while petroleum products, especially natural gas, are transported via pipeline.
 Water and air are not significant modes of regional freight transport in terms of weight.